 For an example of an unschooled student who did not learn to read until he was in his teens, see: Unschooling: The Journey of Jake

-In late March 2002, a few days after adding the above article to my website, I submitted a copy of it, with an added introduction and without the For American Parents section, to a large discussion forum.
-The submitted article, Unschooling: An Alternative to Public Schools, resulted in several hundred comments.
+In late March 2002, a few days after adding the above essay to my website, I submitted a copy of it, with an added introduction and without the For American Parents section, to a large discussion forum.
+The submitted essay, Unschooling: An Alternative to Public Schools, resulted in several hundred comments.